Physical therapy clinic in Augusta, Georgia

 Our rehab center offers physical therapy to helps patients correct and prevent short- or long-term movement issues that affect the ability to function in everyday activities.
 Our expert physical therapists employ a variety of advanced techniques to help reduce our patients' pain and increase their strength, mobility and flexibility.

 Occupational therapy (OT) helps increase independence by restoring the skills needed for daily activities and self-care.
 OT is also used to help patients adapt to impairments or disabilities and prevent further illness and injury.

 - Using a computer

 Balance and vestibular therapy

 At our Balance and Vestibular Center, we help find the source of balance issues and dizziness and treat balance disorders.
-We offer a unique rehab environment and use the most advanced diagnostic equipment available in the region.
-Our balance therapists are certified in vestibular rehab by the American Physical Therapy Association and help patients return to their balanced and active lifestyles.
+We offer a unique rehab environment, where our therapist has advanced training in the anatomy, physiology and function of the vestibular system with a certificate in Vestibular Rehabilitation and helps patients return to their balanced and active lifestyles.

 Because of the buoyancy of water, aquatic therapy allows the body to exercise joints and muscles while bearing less weight.
 Aquatic therapy is often used to help patients experiencing orthopedic conditions and/or chronic pain as well as individuals who have undergone joint replacement surgery.

 Some of the benefits of aquatic therapy include: